acherm/PDL_1920_groupe-7/README.md

-# Wikipedia Matrix The Truth
+# Polyglot Wikipedia Matrix Extractor The Truth

 Wikipedia Matrix THE TRUTH is a table extractor via two ways : HTML and WIKITEXT. the purpose of this project is to improve the first version of the project which has